Skip to Content

 Some fuses could have pigtail leads soldered into place, also called lead fuses.
 Some television boards may have surface-mount fuses, which look slightly different.

-How to Check If a TV Fuse is Blown?
+How To Check if a TV Fuse Is Blown?

 A blown fuse